sdaves/simplemonads/README.md

 Simple Monads for Python.
 Use Just to end checking for None, Success to end unhandled exceptions, and Reader for dependency injection.

+## Support

+Works across all platforms on CPython >= 3.5, [in browser with Brython](https://raw.githack.com/sdaves/simplemonads/main/tests/test_brython.html), and even on microcontrollers with micropython.

 ![Screenshot of test_reader.py](https://imgur.com/ZnAwyVc.png)